openedx/open-edx-proposals/oeps/architectural-decisions/oep-0052-arch-event-bus-technology.rst

 .. note:: See overview note.
 Much of this OEP will be revamped, and the Kafka/Pulsar trial details should be moved to an ADR about the technology selection for edX.org.

-The Open edX platform will benefit from having a message bus.
+The Open edX platform will benefit from having an event bus.
 Next step: We plan on trialing `Kafka`_ because it is the industry standard and has more mature ecosystem than `Pulsar`_.

 .. _Apache Pulsar: https://pulsar.apache.org/
 .. _Pulsar: https://pulsar.apache.org/